 - Check if the logout link function as expected.

 The screenshot below shows the member tab where you can add or modify the existing users.
-You can also check the transactions of the member and also search for the member.
+You can also check the member’s transactions and search for the member.
 Please check the screenshot below for more information.

-- Check if the member can be searched using the first name or last name.
+- Check if the member can be searched using first or last names.

 - Check if the member transactions are updated.